Bratah123/Spirit/README.md

 # SpiritMSPy
 Maplestory V176

-A Failed attempt for a MapleStory python server emulator.
-I will possibly try to fix at a later date!
+A MapleStory Server Emulator in Python.

+Current Progress:
+- We are now able to get to login screen!

 Inspirations:
   - Rooba